 Iron Kingdom, by Christopher Clark.
 A large-scale history of Prussia; really just one step to gaining a broad knowledge of history, but a good step because it’s very well-written.
 Also useful to see how a real, historical monarchy actually operated.

 The Analects of Confucius.
 The single most important influence on my view of politics.
-There are many translations, but Arthur Waley’s seems like the most well-balanced to me.
+There are many translations, but Simon Leys’s is the most beginner-friendly D. C. Lau’s the most well-rounded.

 Aquinas, by Edward Feser.
 An excellent introduction both to St. Thomas Aquinas and to theology in general.
 Read St. Thomas himself, of course, but I highly recommend starting with Feser’s book, since he explains and clarifies St. Thomas’s terminology and assumptions that modern readers are prone to trip over.